The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: An application to stable isotopy of surfaces

 \begin{proof} Let $U:=\widehat{G}(\nu\Sigma_1)$.
 We begin by isotoping $\widehat{G}\vert_{\Sigma_1}$ to a diffeomorphism, which is always possible since homeomorphisms of surfaces are isotopic to diffeomorphisms \cite{epstein_1966} (see also \cite{hatcher_2014}).
 This isotopy extends to $\widehat{G}$ by extending it first to a tubular neighbourhood (perform the isotopy less and less as you extend radially from $\Sigma_1$) and then as the constant isotopy on the complement of the tubular neighbourhood of $\Sigma_1$ (of course, it was clear, by the isotopy extension theorem \cite{edwards_kirby_1971}, that this extended, but we can see the extension explicitly and easily in this case).
 Denote the result of this isotopy still by $\widehat{G}$.
 By the uniqueness of topological tubular neighbourhoods \cite[Chapter 9.3]{freedman_quinn_1990}, $U$ and $\nu\Sigma_2$ are isotopic by an isotopy that fixes $\Sigma_2$, and hence we can isotope $\widehat{G}$ relative to $\partial X\cup\Sigma_1$ such that $\widehat{G}(\nu\Sigma_1)=\nu\Sigma_2$ as bundles.
 We now smooth the map on the fibres of the normal bundles relative to the $0$-section $\Sigma_1$, which we can do since any map $\Sigma_1 \to \tO(2)$ can be isotoped to a smooth map.
 The result of this isotopy now sends $\nu\Sigma_1$ to $\nu\Sigma_2$ via a diffeomorphism. \end{proof}

-\begin{remark} It should be noted that one cannot always smooth homeomorphisms of $4$-manifolds near arbitrary codimension $2$ submanifolds.
-In general, one can only smooth a homeomorphism near a codimension $2$ submanifold after a small topological isotopy (see \cite[Theorem 8.1A]{freedman_quinn_1990}). \Cref{lem:smooth_near_surface} does not contradict this since we have a much stronger hypothesis (it is a self-homemorphism of a smooth manifold and our homeomorphism already maps the submanifold in question to another smooth submanifold). \end{remark}
+\begin{rmk} It should be noted that one cannot always smooth homeomorphisms of $4$-manifolds near arbitrary codimension $2$ submanifolds.
+In general, one can only smooth a homeomorphism near a codimension $2$ submanifold after a small topological isotopy (see \cite[Theorem 8.1A]{freedman_quinn_1990}). \zcref{lem:smooth_near_surface} does not contradict this since we have a much stronger hypothesis (it is a self-homemorphism of a smooth manifold and our homeomorphism already maps the submanifold in question to another smooth submanifold). \end{rmk}

+The following lemma will handle most of the technical aspects of the proof of \zcref{thm:stable_isotopy}.